sierratrading/sierratrading/README.md

 - 🔭 I’m currently working on Remix Full Stack Applications
 - 🔭 Testing across all browsers ensures app works as expected using Playwright
 - 👯 I’m looking to collaborate on Web Development Projects
-- 🤔 I’m looking for help with Rust Interpreter Projects
+- 🤔 I’m looking to collaborate on projects that integrate Rust efficiency and Python packaging.
 - 📫 How to reach me:

 <!--